wol-soft/php-workflow/README.md

 A loop step may contain a nested workflow if you need more complex steps.

+To control the flow of the loop from the steps you can use the `continue` and `break` methods on the `WorkflowControl` object.

+By default, a loop is stopped if a step fails.
+You can set the second parameter of the `Loop` class (`$continueOnError`) to true to continue the execution with the next iteration.
+If you enable this option a failed step will not result in a failed workflow.
+Instead, a warning will be added to the process log.
+Calls to `failWorkflow` and `skipWorkflow` will always cancel the loop (and consequently the workflow) independent of the option.

 ## Error handling, logging and debugging

 The **executeWorkflow** method returns an **WorkflowResult** object which provides the following methods to determine the result of the workflow: